bakarilevy/gopacketutils/readme.md

 - Add packet relay functionality
 - Implement a hard limit on packets read into memory unless written to file.
 - Implement true concurrency, currently running ReadHttpTraffic in goroutine leads to program main event loop closing immediately
+- GetDeviceInfo functions should not print the strings but should rather return formatted string